base-org/web/apps/base-docs/docs/using-base.md

 ## Other wallets

-Base can be added as a custom network to any EVM-compatible wallet (i.e. [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)).
+Base network (mainnet or testnet) can be added as a custom network to any EVM-compatible wallet (i.e. [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)).

 ### MetaMask